 The two ideas are materialism and continual change/development,

 Marx said: “the idea is nothing else than the material world reflected in the human mind.”

 Humans <observe and envisage> Material world

 Some may use the word realism rather than materialism.

-Contrarily - for reasons explained elsewhere – we call this view scientific idealism, and allow that ideas can be formed in brains, writings, pictures or statues.
+Contrarily - for reasons explained elsewhere – we sometimes call it scientific idealism.

 The label doesn’t matter; the notion does, since it appears also in system theory and in enterprise architecture.

 Ideas can be recorded in any kind of material or energy structure: brain matter, speech, writing pictures, statues.

 And recovered from that structure by any entity able to sense and decode the structure.